Balaji01-4D/pgxcli/docs/guides/connecting.md

 ## Password Handling

 By default, pgxcli tries to connect without a password first.
-If the server rejects the attempt with an authentication error, it prompts you automatically.
+If the server rejects the attempt with an authentication error, it prompts you for a password .
+If the password is incorrect, you will be prompted to retry.

-You can control this:
+You can control this behavior:

 | Flag | Behavior |
 |------|----------|